Jake-Owen95/weather-app/README.md

 - user fills in form choosing a city
 - make api request for weather in that city and get objects back
-- function runs that takes that object and popukates the ui with the data from open weather map
+- function runs that takes that object and populates ui with the relevent weather data

 ## technologies